followben/groundsim/README.md

 - docker for local development and cloud deployment
 - typing via pylance, formatting via black and linting via flake8
 - [choice of base image](https://pythonspeed.com/articles/base-image-python-docker-images/) and use of multistage build and venv to slim python
-- unit and integration testing
+- unit and integration testing via pytest
+- CI via Github Actions

 If this were real I'd:

-- add structured logging
+- linting/ static analysis during CI
 - integrate with a gs provider & volume test
 - provide cursor-based subscription so clients can better deal with backpressure
 - swap out broadcaster & global var for for an event stream such as redis streams or kafka